ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_gann_ReadTheDocs.rst

                                    output_activation="relu")

    # population does not hold the numerical weights of the network instead it holds a list of references to each last layer of each network (i.e. solution) in the population.
 A solution or a network can be used interchangeably.
    # If there is a population with 3 solutions (i.e. networks), then the population is a list with 3 elements.
 Each element is a reference to the last layer of each network.
-Using such reference, all details of the network can be accessed.
+Using such a reference, all details of the network can be accessed.
    population_vectors = pygad.gann.population_as_vectors(population_networks=GANN_instance.population_networks)

    # To prepare the initial population, there are 2 ways: